onap/policy-parent/docs/development/devtools/testing/s3p/distribution-s3p.rst

 Setup Details
 -------------

 The performance test is based on the same setup as the distribution stability tests.
+This setup is done by the main **run-s3p-test.sh** script

 Test Plan Sequence